Obesity and overweight

 BMI still does not give us information about the total fat or how the fat is distributed in our body, which is important as abdominal excess of fat can have consequences in terms of health problems.

 The waist circumference measurement divides people into two categories: individuals with an android fat distribution (often called “apple” shape), meaning that most of their body fat is intra-abdominal and distributed around their stomach and chest and puts them at a greater risk of developing obesity-related diseases.
 Individuals with a gynoid fat distribution (often called “pear” shape), meaning that most of their body fat is distributed around their hips, thighs and bottom are at greater risk of mechanical problems.
-Obese men are more likely to be “apples “while women are more likely to be “pears” .
+Men living with obesity are more likely to be “apples “while women are more likely to be “pears” .

 3. The dynamics of energy balance: the bottom line?